 Coming soon… the best future electric cars

-Audi only sells plug-in hybrid electric cars today, but that'll change late in 2018 when the new E-tron all-electric SUV (above, in prototype disguise) arrives.
-The car hasn't been fully unveiled yet, but we have seen the battery powered crossover in near-production trim at various motor shows and it'll be a full five-seater.
-We hear it'll boast an e-range of around 250 miles when it launches later this year - and Ingolstadt is promising a rapid-charge capability of 150kW charging, meaning it'll be replenished in pretty quick order with top-ups taking just 30 minutes (once the infrastructure is in place, obvs).
+Audi only sells plug-in hybrid electric cars today, but that'll change late in 2018 when the new E-tron all-electric SUV (above) arrives.
+It's a full five-seater and boasts an e-range of around 250 miles - and Ingolstadt is promising a rapid-charge capability of 150kW charging, meaning it'll be replenished in pretty quick order with top-ups taking just 30 minutes (once the infrastructure is in place, obvs).
 There's also a host of aero trickery, including cameras replacing door mirrors and other slippery tricks to bring the drag coefficient down to 0.28.
 In short?
 It's a very aerodynamic car to make that electric range even longer.
 Note also the neat trick of having two charging ports on both front flanks - making it easier to plug in, no matter where your plug is at home or work.